deepak-jacob/quiz-online/README.md

+# Multiple Choice Test

+This project is now only has very basic functinality and may have many rough edges.
+Not done any test, need to write unit test and integration tests.

+Readme from orginal `create-react-app` following

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>